serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort..BaseBinding+flush"></a>

 ##### `baseBinding.flush()` ⇒ <code>Promise</code>
-Flush (discard) data received but not read and written but not transmitted.
+Flush (discard) data received but not read, and written but not transmitted.

 **Kind**: instance method of [<code>BaseBinding</code>](#module_serialport--SerialPort..BaseBinding)
 **Returns**: <code>Promise</code> - Resolves once the flush operation finishes.
 **Throws**:

-- <code>TypeError</code> When given invalid arguments a TypeError will be thrown.
+- <code>TypeError</code> When given invalid arguments, a TypeError is thrown.

 * * *